 According to Steve Hawter, vice president of learning and development at The Learning Experience, professional development "controls an employee's readiness for contributing to a company in new ways, whether the company adopts a new strategy, expands or needs change."

 To keep up with the rapid pace of change in the business world, employees must be encouraged and supported to seek refresher courses and accept new challenges.

-"It is less important to learn a topic or skill than to be able to adapt to new and evolving workplace challenges," said Nanette Miner, Ed.D., owner of The Training Doctor.
+"It is less important to learn a topic or skill than to be able to adapt to new and evolving workplace challenges," Nanette Miner, Ed.D., owner of The Training Doctor, told Business News Daily.
 "It is important not to remain a dinosaur in your industry to keep your job and remain valuable."

 Training vs. professional development

 There are definite differences between training and professional development, said Hawter.
 "Training fills in a gap, but development looks to the future and growth of the company and employee."